edufelip/amazing-note/README.md

 ## Material You & UX
 - Dynamic color-aware theme on Android and iOS.
-- Sticky section headers grouped by date (Today, This week, This month, Earlier).
+- Section labels grouped by date (Today, This week, This month, Earlier) – labels scroll with content (not sticky).
 - Search + priority FilterChips (All/High/Medium/Low).
 - Toggle between Created vs. Updated for grouping and note timestamps.
 - Persisted UI state:
   - Dark theme toggle
   - Priority filter selection
   - Date mode (Created vs. Updated)

+Delete/Restore
+- Swipe gestures were removed to avoid accidental actions.
+- Delete from Home sets a soft-delete flag (moves to Trash) and runs a push-only sync to update remote immediately.
+- Restore from Trash clears soft-delete and runs push-only sync.

 ## Localization
 - Shared UI uses a common string key set (`shared/i18n/Strings.kt`) and CompositionLocal `LocalStrings`.